smcalilly/notes-and-resources/django/back-to-basics.md

 # Back to the Django Basics

-I just picked up a dusty app and I'm confused about the state in which I left the app, only 2.5 months ago.
+I picked up a dusty app and I'm confused about the state in which I left the app, only 2.5 months ago.
 It's a huge mess.
 If I could access the admin site and look at the models, then I might be able to see what I was thinking about the models.
 But I can't access my admin site, and I'm not sure why.
 Is something wrong with my admin site/URL confs?

 I don't know.
 I don't know enough about the admin site.
 So I'm going back to the basics to fill in knowledge gaps — maybe I'll find an answer through the process.